abrhambas01/OOP-PHP/README.md

 # Renegade : MMORPG (Text based)
 > Probably the most enjoyable browser (text based rpg game) you'll play

-*You can use this as a PDO / OOP PHP Scaffold project if you want to I utilized MVC for this inspired by rails / symfony. bla bla*
+*You can also use this as a OOP PHP(PDO) Scaffold project if you want to
+# I utilized MVC like for this inspired by rails / symfony. bla bla*
 # Steps to Install this project :

 1. Clone the project by